North Lincoln Walmart temporarily closed for cleaning

-The north Lincoln Walmart closed at 2 p.m.
-Sunday to have the store cleaned and sanitized, the company said in a news release.
+A north Lincoln Walmart closed at 2 p.m.
+Sunday so the store could be cleaned and sanitized, the company said in a news release.

 The store at 27th and Superior streets will remain closed Monday and will reopen Tuesday at 7 a.m.